amritbanerjee/ocholab-image-selector/docs/architecture_v2.md

 ## Next Steps

-1. Implement the folder restructuring.
+1. Implement the folder restructuring as outlined above (create feature directories and move pages).
-2. Rename files and update import paths.
+2. Update import paths in `src/App.jsx` and other relevant files.
-3. Modify `src/App.jsx` with the new routing logic.
+3. Ensure routing in `src/App.jsx` correctly points to the new page locations.
 4. Test the application flow thoroughly.